adfinis/virtesk/doc/virtesk-tc-kickstart.rst

 All references to ``infrastructure-server`` need to be replaced with the actual FQDN of your infrastructure server.

-The thinclient software, *amoothei-tc-connectspice*, needs to be configured as described `here <amoothei-tc-connectspice.html>`__.
+The thinclient software, *virtesk-tc-connectspice*, needs to be configured as described `here <virtesk-tc-connectspice.html>`__.

 Adapting the sample kickstart file isn't easy, and if you are completely new to kickstart, it is actually quite hard.
 Don't give up, everyone can learn PXE / network installation / kickstart! |br|
 For analyzing kickstart problems, remote logging is useful.
-On a properly configured `infrastructure server <amoothei-infrastructure-server.html>`__, logfiles are available at ``/var/log/remote``.
+On a properly configured `infrastructure server <virtesk-infrastructure-server.html>`__, logfiles are available at ``/var/log/remote``.
 However, not everything is logged, because remote logging is only done in stage 2 of the Fedora installer.

 Kickstart literature
 --------------------